Planet Friendly Garden Trends

 Ditch the Plastic

 The tools you use to grow your garden are as important as the plants you grow.
 Plastic pots may be cheap but these are very bad for the environment.
 Instead, go back to basics with mud pots or ceramic pots.
 If costs are an issue, empty containers are a great solution.
 Did you know that even leftover precast materials from the construction of your house can be used as planters?
+For example, the Hollow Core Slabs by Magicrete are perfect for a row of potted flowering plants.

 Turn to the Sun